ImSwitch/ImSwitch/docs/use-cases.rst

 Camera is software-triggered in the snapping mode.
 The exposure time is set in the settings widget on the left.

-`Technical note`: Wait constant is set equal to exposure time in order to avoid blurring of images for long exposure times, since snap retrieves last frame in the queue, therefore the request is delayed by the wait time.
+`Technical note`: Wait constant before image snap is set equal to exposure time in order to avoid blurring of images for long exposure times, since snap retrieves last frame in the queue, therefore the request is delayed by the `waitConst` attribute value.
 It can be changed only in the source code at the moment in ``ScanOPTWorker`` class.

 Rotational stage control